nishachoudhary05/TwinMind-copilot/README.md

 # TwinMind Copilot

-An always-on AI meeting copilot that listens to live audio, transcribes speech in real time, and continuously surfaces 3 contextual suggestions — personalized to the conversation type and the user's background.
+An always-on AI meeting copilot that listens to live audio, transcribes speech in real time, and continuously surfaces 3 contextual suggestions, personalized to the conversation type and the user's background.

 **Live Demo:** [twinmind-copilot-gules.vercel.app](https://twin-mind-copilot-gules.vercel.app/)